 WeTransfer is a Dutch start-up expanding into the US and into mobiles, while remaining faithful to its user base: the creative scene.
-The new CEO explains the company’s strategy.
+The new CEO explains his strategy.

-GW.
 We’re one of the 10 biggest European storage-space consumers.
-But we don’t have a data centre.
+But we don’t have a data center.
 We rent capacity from Amazon Web Services.
 By doing so, we can be more environmentally efficient, as the service contracts and expands according to our changing needs.